 The ancient fire prevention ritual "Yonekawa Water Sprinkling"

-When people in their unlucky years participate, it is also considered a way to ward off bad luck, but the number of participants is limited, and only men from the Itsukamachi area of Yonekawa, Towa-cho, Tome City are allowed to take part.
+The event is also meant to ward off bad luck for those in their unlucky year, but participation is limited, andonly men from the Itsukamachi district of Yonekawa, Towa-cho, Tome Cityare allowed to participate.

 It also has the meaning of coming of age and rite of passage